 In clear weather, the shrine is visible in the distance from the Indian side, and devotees armed with binoculars have been climbing a small hill to get a glimpse of the Guru’s final resting place.
-However, from 9th November 2019, they will be able to travel to Kartarpur and actually visit the gurdwara, when the Kartarpur Corridor is opened by India and Pakistan on that day.
-This historic event has been timed to coincide with the 550th birth anniversary of Guru Nanak.
+However, from 9th November 2019, they were able to travel to Kartarpur and actually visit the gurdwara, when the Kartarpur Corridor was opened by India and Pakistan on that day.
+This historic event was timed to coincide with the 550th birth anniversary of Guru Nanak.

 The Gurdwara Darbar Sahib we see today is a much later version of the original shrine built on the right bank of the Ravi river.
 The current gurdwara was constructed by a Hindu devotee, Lala Shyam Das in 1911, and underwent major renovations in 1929, thanks to the Maharaja of Patiala, Bhupinder Singh.
 It has been repaired, restored and expanded a few times since then and has now been readied for the historic moment.

 Kartarpur was founded by Guru Nanak in the 16th century, when he was given land to settle there after his many spiritual tours or Udasis.
 For around 18 years, he lived the life of a farmer along with his family, and went on to nurture a growing community of devotees who were drawn to Kartarpur to listen to his teachings.